jsgf/rfcs/text/0000-sandbox-environment.md

 The primary cost is additional complexity in invoking `rustc` itself, and additional complexity in documenting `env!`/`option_env!`.
-Procedual macros would need to be changed to access the logical environment, either by
+Procedual macros would need to be changed to access the logical environment, either by adding new environment access APIs, or overriding the implementation of `std::env::var` (etc) for procmacros.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives